 No, the increase will not keep up with inflation even though it’s attempting to.
 Inflation differs for everyone based on your spending.
 Maket sure not to rely on the increases to keep up with inflation.

-The payment for the last quarter of 2021 is at $618.45 (approximately a $4 increase over 2020).
+The payment for the last quarter of 2021 is at $635.26.
 See the graph below on the growth you can expect over the years and the monthly details further down.

 The Guaranteed Income Supplement is another program that you can enrol in at the same time as you enrolled with the OAS Pension.